 The way I have resolved the juxtaposition between these two extremes—(a) being the sole planner/strategist/trader of client accounts (the asset manager) and (b) solely allocating to separately managed accounts as an asset gatherer—is to combine both.

 I generally allocate to separately managed accounts that are actively managed.
 These sophisticated active managers have skill sets and proprietary methodologies well beyond my capabilities and that complement other components of our clients’ portfolios.
 They actively trade as their models or systems deem appropriate, which can be quite challenging for an advisor with a decent size book of business, as well as costly in the absolute and in terms of time management.
 Finally, they add a valuable risk-management component to portfolios, which has become an ever-increasing consideration for my management of client assets.

-INVESTORS WITH ADVISORS REPORT A HIGHER LEVEL OF KNOWLEDGE ON KEY INVESTMENT GOALS
+INVESTORS WITH ADVISORS REPORT HIGHER LEVELS OF KNOWLEDGE ON INVESTMENT GOALS

 As the quarterback, I integrate third-party managers as part of my team.
 They deliver a level of intellectual capacity and active trading strategies that I do not possess and could not obtain simply by adding more funds into a client’s portfolio.
 The key is to also apply rigor in the initial assessment of their capabilities and then to monitor on an appropriate time frame how they are executing against their strategic imperatives.